JothikaKumar2501/Scam-FraudResolutionFabric/datasets/README.md

-# ANZ Bank Fraud Detection System - Dataset Documentation
+# XYZ Bank Fraud Detection System - Dataset Documentation

 ## Overview
-This directory contains the standardized datasets for the ANZ Bank fraud detection system.
+This directory contains the standardized datasets for the XYZ Bank fraud detection system.
 All datasets have been updated to version 2.0 with improved structure, consistency, and data quality.

 ## Dataset Files